 Counselor supervision and education is the most common PhD program in this area.
 In fact, most of the CACREP accredited programs are of this designation.
 This particular degree qualifies you to train counselors in a supervisory role and positions you for professorial work as a university instructor and researcher.
 The counselor supervision and education PhD typically includes hours spent supervising master’s degree candidates and teaching graduate level courses.
 Programs of this nature allow for specialization, whereby you can focus some of your courses, internship and dissertation on one area of counseling, such as marriage and family therapy, or adolescent and child counseling.
 Some programs allow students to zero in on a niche area through research on specific types of treatments or patients.

-If you are seeking a PhD strictly to enhance your professional counseling career and don’t plan to teach or conduct research, some universities offer a comparable program in mental health counseling or counseling psychology.
+If you are seeking a PhD strictly to enhance your professional counseling career and don’t plan to teach or conduct research, you may want to consider universities that offer a comparable program in mental health counseling or counseling psychology.

 Begin your program search by speaking with your advisors and/or colleagues.
 Then explore the options accredited and recognized by CACREP and the American Psychological Association.
 Most of the highest ranked private and public universities offer counseling PhD programs on campus.
 There are online options recognized by CACREP as well, though due to the immersive nature of a doctorate program, these are really hybrid programs and not wholly online.